NFT Collections

 Ternoa indexer is **a record of the Ternoa Chain data.** You can query data for some specific entities (NFT, Collection, Marketplace(...)) using graphql. *In this example, we use the graphql-request library.*

 You first need to prepare a stringified query to get collection data from a specific collection id, as we did in the query(id) function.
 Do not hesitate to adapt the information you require in your query.
 When the query is ready, you can request our indexer by providing both the indexer endpoint and the query.
-To check if the collection is limited, the limit
+To check if the collection is limited, the `limit` should be set and the `timestampLimit` must be filled.

 import { request, gql } from "graphql-request";